adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Uncle Henry had nine suits of clothes.
 His shirts were of fine linen, and his vests were richly embroidered with colored silks.

-Aunt Em was dressed, and when she went into the sitting- room there was Uncle Henry in his blue satin.
+Aunt Em was dressed, and when she went into the sittingroom there was Uncle Henry in his blue satin.
 He looked very dignified and respectable.

 "Come with me," said Dorothy, "and I’ll show you the palace."